Penn Foster is the name of the online testing company that the NRF uses to certify people in Customer

 can then use the "Manage Licenses" tile to divide vouchers up between school sites.

-Teacher/Trainers can register and enroll their own students from the Admissions tile OR can have students enroll themselves via the Learner
+Teacher/Trainers can register and enroll their own students from the Admissions tile (using New Lead) OR can have students register themselves

 The proctor button brings you to the Proctor Portal.
 Here you can access the daily testing password (not available during Covid), rules for taking

-the test, ACA Accommodations and the form need to request them, and rules violation protocol.
+the test, Extended Time and ADA Accommodations, the form need to request them, and rules violation protocol.

 The Report button allows you to see Student Summary, Enrollment Info, Graduates, and other reports.